 GIBC assesses its capital adequacy at all times in line with CMA's Prudential Rules.
 This assessment takes into account the inherent risks in GIBC's nature of business as well as its current and future business activity levels.
-The Company views capital as an important resource that will cover unexpected losses.

 GIBC strives to maintain a balanced capital base that is consistent with its business operations, growth plans and to address potential extreme stress conditions.
 The regulatory requirements for capital adequacy always underpin GIBC's assessment of its capital base.